 top of page

-NATIVE WILDFLOWER VERGES
+NATIVE WILDFLOWER VERGES& meadows

-Paul Snookes, cofounder of The VEG, explained, “There is ample evidence of the physical and mental health benefits of urban nature.
+Paul Snookes, cofounder of The WEG, explained, “There is ample evidence of the physical and mental health benefits of urban nature.
 The flowers and grasses also attract butterflies, bees, pollinators and other insects which in turn helps the local bird, bat and mammal populations to thrive.
 We hope for many more sites like this in the future.”

 You are no doubt familiar with colourful wildflower displays in your town or city.
 These are often non-native annual species that cheer us all up and attract pollinators for the pollen and nectar only.
 In contrast our less showy native wildflowers come back every year and support the full life cycle of many of our native butterflies and other insects.